themichaelyang/cache-clearer/README.md

 Unlike other cache clearers, it can toggle clearing independently per tab, so you don't have to keep turning it on and off.
 Plus it's MIT licensed.

 Inspired by [this](https://github.com/uoziod/chrome-cache-killer), which is the extension I used to use before it went bad.

+# Installation

+Git clone or download `cache-clearer`.
+Go to `chrome://extensions`, and enable developer mode.
+Then "LOAD UNPACKED" and select the `cache-clearer` directory.